pluto-lang/pluto/README.md

   <img src="./assets/pluto-arch.jpg" alt="Pluto Architecture" width="800">
 </p>

 Overall, Pluto first deduces the required cloud resources and the dependencies between resources from the user code, and builds the architecture reference for the cloud.
 Then, based on the architecture reference, it generates IaC code independent of the user code, and splits the user code into multiple business modules.
 Finally, the IaC engine adapter calls the corresponding IaC engine to execute the deployment based on the type of IaC code, and publishes the application to the specified cloud platform.
+Throughout the entire process, the deducer, generator, and adapter can be easily replaced.
+You have the flexibility to implement them using different deducing and generating techniques, and also support additional IaC engines.

 You can learn more about the workflow of Pluto [here](./docs/en/how-pluto-works.md).